chrishunt/rubiks-cube/README.md

   # ...
 ```

-## Setting Rubik's Cube State Manually
+## Setting Rubik's Cube State

-If we'd like to start the Rubik's Cube in a different state, we can do that.
+If you have a scrambled Rubik's Cube sitting in front of you right now, you
-Most people will want to do this if they have a cube sitting on their desk that
+may not know how to get it back to the solved position.
+That's OK!
+We can set
-is already scrambled.
+the Rubik's Cube state manually and learn how to solve it.

 Describing a cube state may seem complicated at first, but it quickly becomes
 easy after you've done it a few times.